qkaseman/dotfiles/doc/todo/nvim.md

 If `plugin.lua` has the proper dependency modeling, then I can only do the `pcall` crap on the final one at the top of the file.
 Much cleaner.

+#### tpope surround

+I finally see the use of this, look into it.

+#### tpope commentary

+Look into this as well, pretty sure I used it in the past and liked it.

+#### Line highlight not working

+Should be highlighting but not underlining the current buffer....

 #### Title flicker